sciactive/requirephp/README.md

 RequirePHP
 ==========

-An implementation of dependency injection (like RequireJS) in PHP.
+An implementation of dependency injection and service locator (like RequireJS) in PHP.

 Getting Started
 ---------------